It’s High Time to gain a mature understanding of Matthew chapter 24

 Applying Matthew chapter 24 to the Church is a recent popular development.
 Throughout Church history Bible scholars have firmly understood that Jesus is talking to and about the Jews living in Jerusalem and Judea.
 Even today real Bible scholars understand this.
 Unfortunately they are few and far between.
 It is very apparent that Jesus is addressing the Jews if only you read the chapter without popular bias.

 Yes we are in the last days but Matthew chapter 24 doesn’t apply now.
-In fact, the Rapture of the Church will happen before the beginning of sorrows mentioned in Matthew 24.
 It’s High Time to gain a mature understanding of the Scriptures.
 It’s High Time to Awake!